2.17 Acceptance of Core Coursework and Placement Test Scores from TCSG Colleges

 BoR POLICY MANUAL 3.3.5, COLLABORATION BETWEEN THE USG AND THE TECHNICAL COLLEGE SYSTEM OF GEORGIA (TCSG)

 EFFECTIVE DATE: 1/2012

-According to a January 2012 agreement between the USG and the TCSG known as the “Complete College Georgia Articulation Agreement,” the courses listed below will transfer between USG and Commission on Colleges (COC)-accredited TCSG institutions, and comparable placement and exit test results are honored between systems.
+According to a January 2012 agreement between the USG and the TCSG known as the “Complete College Georgia Articulation Agreement,” the courses listed in the chart below will transfer between USG and Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)-accredited TCSG institutions, and comparable placement and exit test results are honored between systems.

 Following are guidelines for implementation of the policy.